 Mercosur is an economic and political bloc comprising Argentina, Brazil, Paraguay, Uruguay, and Venezuela.
 Created during a period when longtime rivals Argentina and Brazil were seeking to improve relations, the bloc saw some early successes, including a tenfold increase in trade within the group in the 1990s.
 However, many experts say Mercosur has since failed to live up to its ambitions of integrating the region.

 In recent years, other experts have questioned the bloc’s commitment to democracy.
-Mercosur’s one-year suspension of Paraguay in 2012 and indefinite suspension of Venezuela in 2016 for violating its rules on democracy have revealed fractures within the group.
+Mercosur’s one-year suspension of Paraguay in 2012 and indefinite suspension of Venezuela in 2016 have revealed fractures within the group.

 How Mercosur Works

 Mercosur was created in 1991 when Argentina, Brazil, Paraguay, and Uruguay signed the Treaty of Asuncion [PDF], an accord calling for the “free movement of goods, services, and factors of production between countries.”
 The four countries agreed to eliminate customs duties, implement a common external tariff (CET) of 35 percent on certain imports from outside the bloc, and adopt a common trade policy toward outside countries and blocs.
 The charter members hoped to form a common market similar to that of the European Union, and even considered introducing a common currency.

 “Mercosur had grand ambitions,” says CFR Senior Fellow Shannon K. O’Neil.
 “It was going to be a customs union with a political side.”
 The Mercosur stamp is emblazoned on member countries’ passports, and license plates display the Mercosur symbol.
 Residents of the bloc are authorized to live and work anywhere within it.
 In 1994, the group signed the Protocol of Ouro Preto, formalizing its status as a customs union.